techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 Explore WSL, Git + GitHub setup, Python, Docker etc.

 ### Install WSL extension
-It should pop up automatically
+- It should pop up automatically
-If not, go to extensions panel and find it
+- If not, go to extensions panel and find it: `WSL` by Microsoft
-Show installed extension
+- Show installed extension

 ### Close VS Code and open it from Linux terminal using "code ." on original repo folder
 Remote connection to Linux distro will be created automatically by downloading VS Code Server